openactive/data-catalogs/README.md

 https://openactive.io/data-catalogs/data-catalog-collection.jsonld

 ## OpenActive Data Catalog for Singular Datasets
-A data catalog for independent datasets that are not included in other data catalogs
+A data catalog for singular datasets that are not included in other data catalogs

 https://openactive.io/data-catalogs/singular.jsonld